Incentivizing Channel Partners in a SaaS World

 The channel has witnessed an influx of new partner types alongside new business models in recent times.
 These changes have meant that vendors must adapt how they engage with their partners in order to thrive.
-One of the most important changes for a vendor to consider is how to best incentivize channel partners in this new world.
+One of the most important changes for a vendor to consider is how to best for incentivizing channel partners in this new world.
 The world of Software as a Service (SaaS) and monthly recurring revenue (MRR) models.

 This was one of the topics under discussion on our recent webinar: ‘Modernizing Incentive Programs for Today’s Channel’ with Kenneth Fox being joined by two truly amazing Women of the Channel: Sunny Song, Director Channel Operations at SentinelOne and Margaret Fetting, Channel Strategy, North & Latin America with Zebra Technologies.
 These two channel incentivizing experts weighed in on the best way for vendors to adapt their incentive programs to meet changing partner needs.